 If it isn’t already, save your file in RTF (“Rich Text Format”).
 RTF is much like the default DOC(X) format for Word but more basic.

-You can do this in Word for Office 365 by going to the File tab > Save a Copy.8 Input your desired file name, and choose where you want to save the file.
+You can do this in Word for Office 365 by going to the File

-From the file type dropdown box, choose to save the file in “Rich Text Format (*.rtf).”
-Then, click Save.
+From the file type dropdown box, choose to save the file in Rich Text Format (*.rtf)

-5. Open and resave your RTF file in WordPad.
+4.3.
+Open and resave your RTF file in WordPad.

-This process will get WordPad to overwrite the existing RTF file with all Word’s styles in it.
+This process will get WordPad to overwrite the existing RTF file and all Word’s styles in it.
 When WordPad overwrites the file, it will change all the formatting to “direct” formatting and reset the style for the whole document to “Normal.”

-Once you’ve completed this step, you can close WordPad.
+Once you’ve completed this step, close WordPad.

-6. Open your RTF in Word, and resave it in whatever format you need.
+5. Open your RTF in Word, and resave it in whatever format you need.

-If you need to submit the file in DOC or DOCX format, go ahead and resave it in that format now.
-To do so, open it in Word, and use the same process as in step 4 above.
+Open your RTF file in Word.
+Resave it in whatever format you actually want the file in (e.g., DOC, DOCX).
+To do so, open it in Word, and use the same process as in step 4.1 above.

 When you choose the file format, just choose whatever format besides RTF that you actually need.

-7. Check for a stray period, and edit accordingly.
+6. Check for a stray period, and edit accordingly.

-When you ran the UnLinkNotes macro, the final punctuation mark (probably a period) in your conclusion may have gotten moved to after your last footnote.
+When you ran the UnLinkNotes macro, the final punctuation mark (probably a period) in your conclusion or bibliography may have gotten moved to after your last footnote.
 If so, you may see no punctuation at the end of your conclusion and two at the end of your last footnote.

 If this has happened, add a period after your conclusion, and delete one of the two after your last footnote.